abc-research/challenge2022/_pages/faq.md

 Our main focus is the care record data and accelerometer data is given as auxiliary information.
 The participants can use care record only or both data provided.

 **Where can we find the test data?**
-The test data is uploaded in the same IEEE port witht the train data.
+The test data is uploaded in the same IEEE port with the train data.
 Please check the Data page.

 **What metrics can we check for the train data in preparation for test data evaluation?**